Single Enforcement Body and Enforcement Powers

 Currently, most employment rights are enforced by the individual through an employment tribunal and only a limited number of (mainly pay-related) rights are enforced by the state on behalf of workers.

-The Government promised to establish a new single enforcement body (or ‘Fair Work Agency’) intended to improve and expand the system of enforcement of employment rights.
+The Government has established a new single enforcement body (or ‘Fair Work Agency’) which is intended to improve and expand the system of enforcement of employment rights.

-The ERA 2025 does this by giving the Secretary of State certain new powers to enforce employment rights and the ability to delegate most of those powers to a public authority and to appoint enforcement officers.
-This will called be the new Fair Work Agency which will be established as an executive agency of the Department for Business and Trade.
+The ERA 2025 gives the Secretary of State certain new powers to enforce employment rights and the ability to delegate most of those powers to a public authority and to appoint enforcement officers.
+This is called the new Fair Work Agency, established as an executive agency of the Department for Business and Trade.

-The Fair Work Agency will combine and take over existing enforcement functions such as the Gangmasters and Labour Abuse Authority and the Director of Labour Market Enforcement (which will both be abolished) and other certain enforcement functions including those of HMRC (who currently enforce National Minimum Wage).
+The Fair Work Agency combines and takes over existing enforcement functions such as the Gangmasters and Labour Abuse Authority and the Director of Labour Market Enforcement (which are both abolished) and other certain enforcement functions including those of HMRC (in respect of National Minimum Wage).
 Significantly, the ERA 2025 also introduces new enforcement powers and functions, which are explained in more detail below.

 What laws will the Fair Work Agency enforce?